veuelive/veue/README.md

 set the webhook url to be something _like_ `https://edbd2cc7d2fc.ngrok.io/mux/webhook` by adding `/mux/webhook` to the end of your ngrok tunnel.

-### Setup Deskie
+### Setup Broadcaster

-"Deskie" is the adorable name we give to the Electron.js app that we have for streamers.
-It's in the folder `deskie` (duh) and you can start it up with a quick `yarn start`.
+"Broadcaster" is the name we give to the Electron.js app that we have for streamers.
+It's in the folder `broadcaster` (duh) and you can start it up with a quick `yarn start`.

 ### Putting it all together...